MinecraftPlayground/server-management-dashboard/docs/compose_concept.md

 ```

 ## Minecraft Server 2
 This service provides the Minecraft server 2 hostet on `localhost:60002`.
-It's in the same network as `dashboard`, thus it's able to provide the data on `http://server2:61001`.
+It's in the same network as service `dashboard`, thus it's able to provide the data on `http://server2:61000`.

 `minecraft/server2/compose.yml`
 ```yml